ankitdhadave/Artistic-Style-Transfer/README.md

 # Artistic-Style-Transfer
 Assignment task for Dashtoon campus placement for the post of Research Engineer, Generative AI to generate using style transfer algorithm .
 Artistic Style Transfer
-Project Overview
+# Project Overview
 This project focuses on creating a deep learning model capable of adapting an existing work to resemble the aesthetic of any art.
 The model analyzes the artistic style of a selected artwork and applies similar stylistic features to a new, original artwork, creating a piece that seems as though it could have been created by the artist themselves.

 Model Architecture
-Neural Network Design:
+# Neural Network Design:
 Utilizes the VGG19 model for feature extraction.
 Implements a style transfer algorithm leveraging learned features to stylize input images. python
-# Create a custom model that extracts features from intermediate layers

 # Import necessary libraries
 import tensorflow as tf
 from tensorflow import keras